nufanDK/Virtual-Screens-Driver-Setup/README.md

 Utilizes a combination of drivers from Immersed (https://immersed.com/) and usbmidd from Amyuni (https://www.amyuni.com/forum/viewtopic.php?t=3030), in order to create multiple instances of virtual screens.

 Scripts are Powershell scripts for activating the virtual screens and setting resolutions.
-AutoHotKey scripts are also included, in order to account for the scale function not being accessible through PowerShell (per 2020).

 See .bat files for script execution order.

 <b>DRIVER INSTALL</b>